1 Part Course |

 Analysing an M&A Business Valuation Case Study

-• Evaluation of an acquisition target valuation
+• Part 2 of this advanced valuation course evaluates an acquisition target's valuation

-• Use of selected valuation techniques
+• Use of selected valuation techniques:

-• what synergies are possible?
+• What synergies are possible?

-• when should synergy be considered
+• When should synergy be considered?

-• use of control premiums
+• Use of control premiums

 • Comparison of valuation results using DCF and relative price multiples